Skip to main content

 Enhanced/Prescribing for Health Professionals

-Continue your professional development by working in practice with an assigned practice assessor who is also a registered healthcare professional and experienced prescriber.
-Qualify in both independent and supplementary prescribing and choose your level of study.
+This course helps you continue your professional development.
+Learn in practice with an assessor.
+They'll be a registered healthcare professional and experienced prescriber.
+Qualify as both an independent and supplementary prescriber.
+You can choose your own level of study.

 Student looking at boxes of medicine in the pharmacy dispensary